JobParado/Java-Weather-App-api/README.md

 API_KEY=your_api_key_here

-3. Run the Weather.jar The JAR will load the API key from `.env` using the `dotenv-java` library.
+3. Make sure that the .env file is on folder dist
-4. U can get the result of the input city on the GUI.
+4. Open the jar executable program on dist folder and try inputing a city to get an information about the weather of specific area.

 ## How the API Call Works